ibexa/documentation-developer/docs/commerce/order_management/order_management_api.md

 ## Get multiple orders

 To fetch multiple orders, use the `OrderService::findOrders` method.
-It follows the same search Query pattern as other APIs:
+It follows the same search query pattern as other APIs:

 ``` php
 [[= include_file('code_samples/api/commerce/src/Command/OrderCommand.php', 10, 15) =]]